NHGRI logo

 • 4:25 - 4:50 PM

-Christopher Donohue, Ph.D, National Human Genome Research Institute
+Christopher Donohue, Ph.D., National Human Genome Research Institute

 • 4:50 - 5:15 PM

-Os Keys, LLB, University of Washington
+Os Keyes, LLB, University of Washington

 • 5:15 - 5:40 PM - Discussion/Q&A